 Most international students at USI enter the United States on F-1 student visas.
 Some enter on Exchange Visitor, or J-1, visas.
 The information regarding immigration regulations is directed at students in F or J status.
 An international student holding another visa status has rights and restrictions different from the F-1 and J-1 students and should consult us for special information regarding that status.

-in the International Programs and Services are the Designated School Officials for F-1 students, as well as the Responsible Officers for J-1 exchange visitors.
+in the Center for International Programs are the Designated School Officials for F-1 students, as well as the Responsible Officers for J-1 exchange visitors.
 Please consult with

 one of them regarding immigration regulations and benefits.
-Please DO NOT submit I-102, I-539, I-765 forms to the US Citizenship and Immigration Services (USCIS) without consulting Heidi or Nicole in International Programs and Services.
+Please DO NOT submit I-102, I-539, I-765 forms to the US Citizenship and Immigration Services (USCIS) without consulting Heidi or Nicole in the Center for International Programs.